mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--firefox-preview`

-Turn on developer preview features in Firefox.
+Turns on developer preview features in Firefox.
 This option accepts multiple values, depending on the available developer previews.

 ::: note
 This option was added in web-ext 7.1.0.